Jig doll

 Jig dolls are traditional wooden or tin-plate toys for adults or children.
 They are dolls with loose limbs that step dance or 'jig' on the end of a vibrating board or platform in imitation of a real step dancer.
 In London they were frequently operated by street entertainers or buskers.
-In England old soldiers from the Great War sometimes busked with them to supplement their meagre war pensions.
+In England, after the Great War, old soldiers sometimes busked with them to supplement their meagre war pensions.
 Typically the dolls are between 20–30 cm tall and are jointed at arms, hips and knees; some also have ankle joints.
 Today, jig dolls of one kind or another can be seen in the United States, Canada, the UK, Ireland, Europe, parts of Asia, and Australia.

 Alternative names

-In the UK and Australia, a jig doll usually goes by that name, or any of the following: dancing doll; busker's puppet; clogger; jigger; Mr. Jollyboy or Mrs. Jollyboy (a commercial version made by Dover Toys, UK), etc. A Mr Jollyboy is in the collection of the Norwich Museum.
+In the UK and Australia, a jig doll usually goes by that name, or any of the following: dancing doll; busker's puppet; clogger; jigger; Mr Jollyboy or Mrs Jollyboy (a commercial version made by Dover Toys, UK), etc. A Mr Jollyboy is in the collection of the Norwich Museum.

-In the USA, a jig doll would be called a limberjack or limberjill or limbertoy; paddle puppet; stick puppet.
+In the US, a jig doll would be called a limberjack or limberjill or limbertoy; paddle puppet; stick puppet.
 A commercial version was called: Dancing Dan or Dancin' Dan; Dapper Dan; Dancing Jo or Dancin' Jo; Stepping Sam or Steppin' Sam, etc.

 In French-speaking parts of Canada they are referred to as les gigueux.

 In one old patent the term Manipulable Doll was used.